 When a team member goes idle, they are presented with the inactivity warning (assuming you have not set idle timeout to “Never” in your organization settings).
-You can set the idle time to always be saved, never be saved, or prompt the user to decide if the idle time is saved, saved and moved to another project, or discarded.

 The default setting for idle time is to prompt the user.
-This means that they have the decision to keep the idle or discard it.
+This means that they have the decision to keep the idle time or discard it.

-Clicking on ¨Reassign idle time¨ brings up this additional window to make the change to which project the time is moved.
+Clicking on Reassign idle time brings up this additional window to make the change to which project the time is moved.

 They can then continue tracking time, or pause the timer.

-If you choose “Never”, then idle time will never be kept.
+If you choose Never, then idle time will never be kept.
 If a user goes idle, all time will be automatically discarded.
 When they are active again, they will receive a prompt letting them know that the time has been discarded.

 They can then continue or pause the timer.
-If they continue, their time will pick back up where it was before they went active.
+If they continue, their time will pick back up from where it was before they went active.